A Doctor's Guide to Building a Skincare Routine for Asian Skin — From Scratch

 Step 3: Active Serums — The Core of Your Routine

-This is where the real work happens.
 For Asian skin, the actives I return to most consistently are:

 Niacinamide — arguably the most versatile active for Asian skin.
 A double-blind clinical trial by Bissett et al. (2004, Dermatologic Surgery) confirmed that 5% niacinamide significantly reduced hyperpigmentation and improved skin tone over 8 weeks.
 It also regulates sebum, minimises pore appearance, and strengthens the skin barrier — making it genuinely multi-functional in a way few ingredients are.
 The Niacinamide Power Serum from SW1 Shop is a reliably formulated option that most skin types tolerate from the very first application.